 CalNEXT has highlighted this technology family as having low relative impacts within the Technology Category.

-Electric pool heaters for residential and non-residential pool markets; pool pumps and pool controls designed for the residential and non-residential pool market to increase efficiency, performance, and enable load shifting; and alternative strategies for pool heating and maintenance.
+This technology family encompasses electric pool heaters for residential and nonresidential pool markets; pool pumps and pool controls designed for the residential and nonresidential pool market to increase efficiency, performance, and enable load shifting; and alternative strategies for pool heating and maintenance.
 The technology family will help support the development of all-electric codes and ease pool heating loads to improve grid resiliency.

 ---|---|---|---|---|

-Opportunities in this technology family will increase the efficiency with optimized equipment and designs, including optimized electrification of pool heating loads, pool operation controls and the incorporation of load shifting of electric pool loads.
-Prospective ET studies should include controls solutions, design guides, or demonstrations that address:
+Opportunities in this technology family will increase efficiency with optimized equipment and designs, including optimized electrification of pool heating loads, pool operation controls and the incorporation of load shifting of electric pool loads.
+Prospective emerging technology studies should include controls solutions, design guides, or demonstrations that address:

-HPPH installation face opposition where high electric rates discourage the adoption of electric heating.
+HPPH installation faces opposition where high electric rates discourage the adoption of electric heating.

 HPPHs lose heating capacity as temperatures decrease.
 While not a concern for spring, summer, and fall heating seasons, many climate zones within California present challenges to economical heating from HPPHs during the winter months, due to an increased heating load and decreased heating capacity.